martinandersson/dev-mini/README.md

 A machine name should not contain any whitespace.

-The name is used in a lot of places..
+The name is used as..

 1. hostname (you may use the name instead of an IP address when communicating between guest machines)